 The Government help with childcare costs for parents.
 Whether you have toddlers or teens, you could get support.
 Have a look at their Childcare Choices website to find out the different ways you can get help paying for your childcare.

-In September 2017 the government extended the funded early education and childcare entitlement from 15 to 30 hours per week (for 38 weeks, or 1140 hours per year) for eligible 3 and 4 year old children.
+In September 2017, for eligible 3 and 4-year-old children, the government extended the funded early education and childcare entitlement from 15 to 30 hours per week (for 38 weeks, or 1140 hours per year).
 You can find out more about this offer in the Childcare Choices factsheet.

 Check your eligibility and apply